ayushnoori/program-synthesis/README.md

 python3 synthesizer.py --domain arithmetic --examples addition
 ```

 To add additional input-output examples, modify `examples.py`.
-Add a new key to the dictionary `examples`` and set the value to be a list of tuples.
+Add a new key to the dictionary `example_set` and set the value to be a list of tuples.

 ## 🔮 Virtual Environment